bitalchemisto/OpenAIze/README.md

 OpenAIze, is a leading provider of AI integration services.
 We specialise in helping businesses of all sizes integrate OpenAI's cutting-edge technology into their products and services.
 Our mission is to empower companies to unlock the full potential of AI and gain a competitive edge in their respective markets.

-__OpenAIze is the semantic layer for integrating ai applications.__ It helps customers to user open-ai from modern data stores, organize it into consistent definitions, and deliver it to every application.

 ## Why OpenAIze?

 1. Integration and compatibility issues: Open-source AI technologies are often developed and maintained by a large, decentralized community, and compatibility issues can arise when integrating these technologies into existing systems and processes.